isralduke/thatbook/18-job.md

 #### Job’s Integrity in Adversity

 <a name="1:13">1:13</a> Now the day came when his sons and daughters were eating and drinking wine in their oldest brother’s house, <a name="1:14">1:14</a> and a messenger came to Job, saying, “The oxen were plowing and the donkeys grazing beside them, <a name="1:15">1:15</a> and the Sabeans swooped down and carried them all away, and they killed the servants with the sword!
-And I—only I alone—escaped to tell you!”
+And I — only I alone — escaped to tell you!”

-<a name="1:16">1:16</a> While this one was still speaking, another messenger arrived and said, “The fire of God has fallen from heaven and has burned up the sheep and the servants—it has consumed them!
-And I—only I alone—escaped to tell you!”
+<a name="1:16">1:16</a> While this one was still speaking, another messenger arrived and said, “The fire of God has fallen from heaven and has burned up the sheep and the servants — it has consumed them!
+And I — only I alone — escaped to tell you!”

 <a name="1:17">1:17</a> While this one was still speaking another messenger arrived and said, “The Chaldeans formed three bands and made a raid on the camels and carried them all away, and they killed the servants with the sword!
-And I—only I alone—escaped to tell you!”
+And I — only I alone — escaped to tell you!”

 <a name="1:18">1:18</a> While this one was still speaking another messenger arrived and said, “Your sons and your daughters were eating and drinking wine in their oldest brother’s house, <a name="1:19">1:19</a> and suddenly there came a great wind across the wilderness and struck the four corners of the house, and it fell on the young people, and they died!
-And I—only I alone—escaped to tell you!”
+And I — only I alone — escaped to tell you!”

 <a name="1:20">1:20</a> Then Job got up and tore his robe.
 He shaved his head, and then he fell down to the ground with his face to the ground. <a name="1:21">1:21</a> He said, “Naked I came from my mother’s womb, and naked I will return there.
 The Lord gives, and the Lord takes away.
 May the name of the Lord be blessed!” <a name="1:22">1:22</a> In all this Job did not sin, nor did he charge God with moral impropriety.